Crunchiest-Leaf/crunchiest_chests/README.md

 ## Description

 **Crunchiest Chests** is a plugin for Minecraft servers that provides an alternative to the traditional treasure chest management system with a powerful SQLite backend.
-This plugin allows players to create, manage, and interact with treasure chests in a more streamlined.
+This plugin allows players to create and manage, treasure chests in a more streamlined way.

 ## Features